Karnataka CM B S Yediyurappa tests COVID positive for second time in eight months | Politics

 The Chief Minister had cut short his campaign programme for bypolls in Belagavi on Thursday, due to fever and exhaustion, official sources said.

-Earlier today, Yediyurappa had chaired an emergency meeting with Health Minister K Sudhakar and top officials including Chief Secretary P Ravi Kumar for about one-and-half hours regarding COVID situation in the state and had addressed the media.
+Earlier today, Yediyurappa had chaired an emergency meeting with Health Minister K Sudhakar and top officials, including Chief Secretary P Ravi Kumar, for about one-and-half hours outdoors at his official residence Cauvery, on the COVID situation in the state and had addressed the media.

+The pictures and videos of the meeting shared with the media showed the Chief Minister, Minister and officials maintaining physical distance and wearing masks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)